This article will teach you how you can find competitor backlinks and “take” their links.

 - Which of your backlinks is also theirs;

-- & which of their backlinks are not yet yours.
+- & which of competitor backlinks are not yet yours.

 When analyzing competitors, each time when you think it would be a good idea to have a link from the same domain, you can select the + button and “add as a prospect link“: